Using Beluga with Nav2#

 Since beluga_amcl is feature-wise compatible with nav2_amcl (as thoroughly discussed in the beluga_amcl ROS 2 reference page), we can just swap beluga_amcl for nav2_amcl:

-Loading beluga_amcl composable node, provided by the beluga_demo_nav2 package.#
+Loading beluga_amcl composable node, instead of nav2_amcl’s.#

-Run the example#
+Run the code#

 source /opt/ros/humble/setup.bash